Gabriella439/nixos-in-production/manuscript/Setup.md

 # Setting up your development environment

 I'd like you to be able to follow along with the examples in this book, so this chapter provides a quick setup guide to bootstrap from nothing to deploying a blank NixOS system that you can use for experimentation.
-We're not going to speedrun the setup, though; instead I'll gently guide you through the setup process and the rationale behind each choice.

 ## Installing Nix